There are several reasons why you would want to amend the details in your patent application, including:

-- amend your patent to keep details up to date, such as ownership and addresses
+- amending your patent to keep details up to date, such as ownership and addresses

-- amend your application in response to an adverse examination report
+- amending your application in response to an adverse examination report.

-You can amend your patent online or by fax, post or in person.
+You can make these amendments online, by post or in person.

 Once you have filed the specification for your patent application you have limited options to change it.